Architecture of Raster and Random Scan Display Devices

 No bit planes are containing mapped pixel values in the vector systems.
 Instead of the Display Buffer memory stores a set of line-drawing commands along with endpoint coordinates in a display list or display program created by a graphics package.
 The display processing unit (DPU) executes each command during every refresh cycle and feeds the vector generator with digital x, y, Δx, Δy values.

 To maintain a stable image, the electron beam must sweep the entire surface of the screen and then return to redraw it several times per second.
 This process says Refreshing.
 Refresh Rate is the number of times per second that the screen refreshes.
 It measures in Hertz (Hz).

 Interlacing is a technique for improving the picture quality of a video signal without consuming extra bandwidth.
 In this technique, each frame is displayed in the passes, In the first pass, the beam sweeps across every other scan line from top to bottom.
 In the second pass, the beam sweeps out the remaining scan lines.

 The Aspect Ratio is the ratio of the number of X pixels to the number of Y pixels.
 The standard aspect ratio for PCs is 4:3.
-Some common resolutions, the respective number of pixels and standard aspect ratio are given below:
+Some common resolutions, the respective number of pixels and the standard aspect ratio are given below:

 |Resolution||Number of Pixels||Aspect Ratio|